The Mighty ToRR: A Benchmark for Table Reasoning and Robustness: Construction

 \subsection{Prompt Configurations}

 In real-world tabular tasks, the tables provided as input to an LLM can be represented in different formats; for instance, in JSON or HTML format.
 Although these formats encode the same content (column names, cell values etc.), LLMs may perform differently depending on the input format.
-Hence, to thoroughly assess a model's ability on tabular tasks, it is important to vary not just the examined tasks, domains, and input examples, but also the structural properties of how a table is presented to the model.
+Thus, these formats offer insight into how models represent tables and, specifically, on the extent to which they are able to generalize table understanding and reasoning across different formats.

 To this end, we manipulate the table format across $2$ dimensions.
 First, for each input table, we examine $7$ \textbf{serializations} i.e., methods to represent the contents of the table as a string (e.g., using \textit{JSON} or \textit{HTML}).
 In addition, we explore $4$ structural \textbf{perturbations} which are applied to the tables; for example, shuffling the order of rows, or transposing the rows and columns.
 An example of the resulting prompts is shown in Figure~\ref{fig:prompts_example}.
-For details on all prompt configurations, see App.~\ref{appendix:table_forms_details}.
+For details on all prompt configurations, see Appendix~\ref{appendix:table_forms_details}, and for an explanation of why this helps in addressing contamination is provided, refer to Appendix~\ref{app:sec_contamination}.